dk14/wolfram-mega/docs/oracles.md

  `src/client-api/oracle-auto-signer.ts` has an example.

 After starting oracle api,
 `ws://host:port/signCp` and `ws://host:port/signAd` would give you REPL stream for signing capability ads and oracle ads respectively.
-You read a message - you write same message but with oracleSignature.
+You read a message - you write same message but with `oracleSignature`.

 The best approach is to sign messages manually unless they only differ in `seqNo` field.

 > Oracle capabilities are signed **without** PoW.
 Anyone can upgrade PoW of oracle's capability.

-> OracleId is signed **with** PoW - only oracle can upgrade its `OracleId` PoW.
+> `OracleId` is signed **with** PoW - only oracle can upgrade its `OracleId` PoW.

 ## Signatures